 And the transmitter is extremely responsive- which is exactly what you would want for smooth flying.

 And the telemetry on this model is a dream - practically no other transmitter allows you to record and view telemetry data as well as this model does.
 Not only does allow you to view the data, you can also graph the data in real time.
+If you are really serious about getting the very best quadcopter transmitter, this might be just what you are looking for.

 This is a relatively low priced transmitter released by Hobbyking that has some pretty impressive features.
 This is a competitor to the Spektrum DX6i.
 The user interface is very simple to understand and a breeze to use.
 The receivers are very inexpensive and work on the Spektrum DSM2 protocol.
 The latency of this model is very low and hence it's very responsive.